“i left my heart in san francisco

 for all you newbs like me, YES you can stand on the outside! but hold on and get ready to be skinny when you pass parked cars or another cable car! and for tickets, there are booths at both ends, OR you can get them on the SF MUNI app, OR if you don’t get on at the turnaround you can pay when you jump on. – click RIGHT HERE for more info!

 the last thing we did that morning was a quick pit stop at The Painted Ladies!
-WAAAAKE UP, SAN FRANCISCO! you can bet i was living my best DJ tanner life for about 10 minutes! we had driven by on our tour, but you know me i NEEDED a pic at this famous “full house” scene!
+WAAAAKE UP, SAN FRANCISCO! you can bet i was living my best DJ tanner life for about 10 minutes! we had driven by on our tour, but you know me, i NEEDED a pic at this famous “full house” scene!

-the rest of this day was pretty chill. i split up from the fam and spent my afternoon in san mateo, ca (just south of SF where C’s friend lives) waiting for his plane to arrive. if you are staying down there, i highly recommend walking around downtown san mateo & downtown burlingame. such cute little spots to eat and shop. – we had dinner in dt burlingame at RISE pizzeria..SO GOOD.
+the rest of this day was pretty chill. i split up from the fam and spent my afternoon in san mateo, ca (just south of SF where C’s friend lives) waiting for his plane to arrive. if you are staying down there, i highly recommend walking around downtown san mateo & downtown burlingame. such cute little spots to eat and shop. – we had dinner in downtown burlingame at RISE pizzeria..SO GOOD.

-when C got to town, we decided to see what night life SF had to offer! we ubered over to Bar None (total college bar) in Cow Hollow and ended up bar hopping around the neighborhood. my favorite spot of the night was definitely Palm House. we got margaritas in coconut cups, i got to shake my drink (which i thought was so fun) & it was just such a great atmosphere overall!
+when C got to town, we decided to see what night life SF had to offer! we ubered over to Bar None (total college bar) in Cow Hollow and ended up bar hopping around the neighborhood. my favorite spot of the night was definitely Palm House (pictured above). we got margaritas in coconut cups, i got to shake my drink (which i thought was so fun) & it was just such a great atmosphere overall!

-After a quick breakfast, we headed out for the Muir Woods. (yes, i went on day 2, but the woods were on C’s list of things to see!)
+after a quick breakfast, we headed out for the Muir Woods. (yes, i went on day 2, but the woods were on C’s list of things to see!)

 this place is BREATHTAKING. seriously, y’all, god is SO AWEsome. i was in total awe. not really even looking where i was going because i was just looking up the whole time.